steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstream.md

         result = True

-The new data is the original data (or an updated version of it, as covered in the Consistency section below) -but the block containing the data at `offset` sourced from a different replica.
+The new data is the original data (or an updated version of it, as covered in the Consistency section below), but the block containing the data at `offset` sourced from a different replica.

-If there is no other copy, `FSDIS` is  not updated; the response indicates this
+If there is no other copy, `FSDIS` is  not updated; the response indicates this:

         result = False